leventerguder/injavawetrust-ocp17/OCP17-study-guide/src/main/java/chapter04/01-Creating and Manipulating Strings.md

 ### Checking for Equality

-The equals() method checks whether two String objects contain exactly the same char- acters in the same order.
+The equals() method checks whether two String objects contain exactly the same characters in the same order.
 The equalsIgnoreCase() method checks whether two String objects contain the same characters, with the exception that it ignores the characters’ case.